fossi-foundation/wishbone/src/b3/source/05_timing.rst

 ====================

-The WISHBONE specification is designed to provide the end user with very simple timing con- straints.
+The WISHBONE specification is designed to provide the end user with very simple timing constraints.
 Although the application specific circuit(s) will vary in this regard, the interface itself is designed to work without the need for detailed timing specifications.
-In all cases, the only tim- ing information that is needed by the end user is the maximum clock frequency (for [CLK_I]) that is passed to a place & route tool.
-The maximum clock frequency is dictated by the time de- lay between a positive clock edge on [CLK_I] to the setup on a stage further down the logical signal path.
+In all cases, the only timing information that is needed by the end user is the maximum clock frequency (for [CLK_I]) that is passed to a place & route tool.
+The maximum clock frequency is dictated by the time delay between a positive clock edge on [CLK_I] to the setup on a stage further down the logical signal path.
 This delay is shown graphically in :numref:`timing`, and is defined as Tpd,clk-su.